tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 Modern .NET is created with the cloud in mind.
 You can easily deploy apps to the cloud, and .NET has support on several cloud platforms including *Microsoft Azure* and *Amazon Web Services (AWS)*.

 You often get some level of free cloud computing, which usually is enough for applications with limited usage.
 It is also easy to scale up with moderate costs.

 The easiest  way to deploy to a cloud enviromnet is called *software as a service*, where the management of the underlying infrastucture is managed by the cloud provider.

+.NET also has excellent support for deploy to containers and to deploy containers to orchestration services such as Kubernetes.

 ## Performance
 .NET applications can be very performant, also compared with other technologies.